dev-tecksolke/tecksolke-tpay-app-api/README.md

     "data":{
          "appName":"",//Your App Name
-         "referenceCode":"",//This will be your reference Code that you used to make the request "receiver":"",//The number that receives the payment
+         "referenceCode":"",//This will be your reference Code that you used to make the request "receiver":"",//The number that makes the payment
          "transactionID":"",//M-Pesa transaction ID
-         "amount"://The amount withdrawn
+         "amount"://The amount deposited/Paid
         }
 }
 ```